purnima143/AR-Car/README.md

 ## Problem statement
 The businesses began closing their physical locations last year due to the COVID-19 pandemic, it affects alot of industry, absent of face-to-face interactions with customers.
+Customers can't go to buy a car because of pandemic even after pandemic situation it becomes stressful to buy a car by going to showrrom ,see varities of car features, different colours and at the end couldn't find one for them.
+Car dealers aren’t happy with the situation.
+Getting people into auto dealerships is becoming increasingly difficult, and millennial customers, in particular, are resisting taking part in traditional dealer/customer negotiations.
 ## Tech stack
 **Unity(Game Engine):**
 - Unity is a cross-platform game engine developed by Unity Technologies.